Sharktopus: Reception

-On Rotten Tomatoes, Sharktopus has a 57% approval rating, based on reviews from 7 critics.
+On Rotten Tomatoes, Sharktopus has a 50% approval rating, based on 6 reviews, with an average score of 7.0/10.

 Kevin Carr of 7M Pictures described it as "cinematic junk food" and gave it 3.5 out of 5.

 Annalee Newitz of io9 wrote "Sharktopus represents both your guilt, and the assuaging of it, all in one tasty morsel" and called it the Inception of giant monster movies.

+And the review site Bloody Good Horror said of it: "Sharktopus” is absolutely not a good film.
+The acting is slightly above amateur-level, the plot is pretty formulaic and predictable... and the CG is the absolute worst I’ve ever seen. (...)
+But you know what?
+It all works.
+Despite its flaws, or perhaps because of them, “Sharktopus” is an insanely entertaining film and easily the best thing I’ve watched for BGH so far in 2011."

 Home video

 Sharktopus was released to DVD and Blu-ray on March 15, 2011.

 A limited edition soundtrack album containing Tom Hiel's musical score to Sharktopus was released by BSX Records in 2012 and is available on CD and digital MP3.

 Sequels

 A similarly themed movie, Piranhaconda, was released in 2012.

-Two official sequels were made: Sharktopus vs. Pteracuda, which was released on August 2, 2014, and Sharktopus vs. Whalewolf, which premiered on July 19, 2015 during Sharknado Week on the SyFy Channel.
+Two official sequels were made: Sharktopus vs. Pteracuda, which was released on August 2, 2014, and Sharktopus vs. Whalewolf, which premiered on July 19, 2015, during Sharknado Week on the SyFy Channel.

+Remake

+In 2023 the film was remade in China.

+Influence in sporting culture

+Amateur soccer team named after the franchise called Sharktopus FC, playing in the Seattle Recreational Adult Team Soccer, made headlines during the qualifiers for the 2026 US Open Cup.
+The referee of the match was discovered to be a former player for the semi-pro team that beat them, Bellevue Athletic from the United Premier Soccer League.
+As a result, and following a complaint by Sharktopus FC, the match was voided and must be replayed, with US Soccer announcing the need for safeguards to avoid such a conflict of interest from reoccurring in the future.